misterwrong/docker-gmnisrv/README.md

     $ ./configure
     $ make
     ```
-3. Create directories on your host for the content, configuration and certificates, for example:
+3. Create directories on your host for the content, configuration, certificates and logs, for example:
     ```
-    $ md /srv/gemini/{gmi,conf,certs}
+    $ mkdir /srv/gemini/{gmi,conf,certs,log}
     ```
 4. Copy the executable to the directory where you keep the Dockerfile and the example ini file to your conf directory.
 5. Build the docker image: